mcruzdev/blog/docs/posts/outbox-pattern-in-quarkus.md

 If you need to save data into the database and then notify another service about the local changes, this post is for you!

-In this post, we will explore how to perform dual writes in a distributed systems scenario using Quarkus.
+In this post, we will explore how to solve dual writes in a distributed systems using Quarkus.

 ## Scenario